marcelgo/infopark_kickstarter/README.md

         rake spec
         rake test:integration

-6. Create your feature branch and create a pull request against the `develop` branch.
-Please take a look at already existing generators and rake tasks to get a feel of what your feature might look like.
+6. Create your feature branch and create a pull request for the `develop` branch.
+Please take a look at the already existing generators and rake tasks to get an impression of our coding style and the general architecture.

 ## License